For free initial advice and guidance call our Probate Advisors on 03306069584 or contact us online and we will help you.

 With our Probate Complete Service, we take full responsibility for getting the Grant of Probate and dealing with all the legal, tax (excluding VAT), property and Estate Administration affairs.

-Probate Complete Service also includes a free initial face to face meeting with a local Probate Consultant in your home or another location of your choice (in England or Wales).
+- A free initial face to face meeting with a local Probate Consultant in your home or another location of your choice (in England or Wales).

-Complete on-going customer support from start to finish.
+- Complete on-going customer support from start to finish.

-We can provide a loan for any Inheritance Tax (IHT) due from the estate*.
+- We can provide a loan for any Inheritance Tax (IHT) due from the Estate*.

-We can also settle the cost of a Co-op Funeralcare funeral* and reimburse any deposit paid, as soon as you have instructed us to represent you.
+- We can also settle the cost of a Co-op Funeralcare funeral* and reimburse any deposit paid, as soon as you have instructed us to represent you.

-* Providing that the estate owns assets that can be liquidated.
+* Providing that the Estate owns assets that can be liquidated.

-For free initial advice call our Probate Advisory Team on 03306069584 or contact us online and we will help you.
+For free initial advice and guidance call our Probate Advisors on 03306069584 or contact us online and we will call you.